zackJKnight/U8Lineup/README.md

 So on,so forth

 If no players prefer this position but the position is empty, pick a random player, until we can look at history of who got their top picks and who didn't.
+And who has the most play time.

 Add the ability to pick a player for a position based on who last got what they wanted.